-My partner and I are selling our house in Crowle and according to the buyers it appears that there is a risk of it being constructed land that was not decontaminated.
-Any local conveyancer would know that there is no such problem.
-For the life of me I don't know why the buyers instructed a nationwide conveyancing practice as opposed to a conveyancing solicitor in Crowle.
-Having lived in Crowle for 4 years we know that this is a non issue.
-Should we contact our local Authority to seek clarification that the buyers are looking for.
+We are downsizing from our property in Crowle and according to the buyers it appears that there is a risk of it being constructed land that was not decontaminated.
+Any high street Crowle lawyer would know this is not the case.
+For the life of me I don't know why the buyers are using a nationwide conveyancing practice as opposed to a conveyancing solicitor in Crowle.
+Having lived in Crowle for six years we know that this is a non issue.
+Do we contact our local Authority to seek clarification that the buyers are looking for.

-It would appear that you have a conveyancing solicitor already.
+It sounds as though you may have a conveyancing solicitor already.
 What do they say?
-You need to check with your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same ailment)
+You must check with your lawyer before you do anything.
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)

 Despite weeks of looking the Title Certificate and documents to our home are lost.
 The conveyancers who conducted the conveyancing in Crowle 4 years ago have long since closed.
 Will I be able to sell the house?